Staff

 Who We Are Staff

-LBFE Boston is a nonprofit organization committed to ending isolation and loneliness among older adults living in public and affordable housing.
+LBFE Boston is a community-based nonprofit committed to preventing and alleviating social isolation and loneliness among low-income older adults.

 Executive Director